 - Wikipedia page

 Computer Science Professor

 Michael W. Hicks is a Professor in the Computer Science department and UMIACS at the University of Maryland and is the former Director of the Maryland Cybersecurity Center (MC2).
 His research focuses on using programming languages and analyses to improve the security, reliability, and availability of software.
 He has explored the design of new programming languages and analysis tools for helping programmers find bugs and software vulnerabilities, and explored technologies to shorten patch application times by allowing software upgrades without downtime.
 He has taught a variety of innovative security courses, including a MOOC on software security offered by Coursera.
 He also led the development of a new security-oriented programming contest, “build-it, break-it, fix-it,” which has been offered to the public and to his Coursera students.

 Pulitzer Prize-Winning Journalist

-Washington Post investigative reporter and two-time Pulitzer Prize-winner, became the third John S. and James L. Knight Chair in Public Affairs Journalism at the Philip Merrill College of Journalism May 2, 2014.
+Washington Post investigative reporter and two-time Pulitzer Prize winner, Ms. Priest became the third John S. and James L. Knight Chair in Public Affairs Journalism at the Philip Merrill College of Journalism in 2014.

-Priest has spent the majority of her career focusing on national security, military operations and the U.S. intelligence agencies.
-A two-time Pulitzer Prize winner and three-time finalist, Priest uncovered secret CIA prisons in Eastern Europe and deplorable conditions for veterans at the Walter Reed Medical Center in Washington.
+Priest has spent the majority of her career focusing on national security, military operations and U.S. intelligence agencies.
+She uncovered secret CIA prisons in Eastern Europe and deplorable conditions for veterans at the Walter Reed Medical Center in Washington.